-- 2. Initial Router Configuration.
-On each router, set up the initial configuration as per Steps 1 to 4 of Lab 3.
-Refer to the configurations you saved earlier and to the lab notes for Lab 3. - 3.
+- 2. Remove any IPv6 addressing.
+Before we proceed to even think about configuring the routing protocols to match the above AS layout, we need to tidy up the addressing from previous modules.
+In this step we remove any remaining IPv6 addresses from all physical interfaces, and the loopback interface.
+This effectively takes the lab back to the configuration it had prior to step 10 in Module 1.
+Don't forget to remove all the IPv6 addressing. - 3.
 IPv6 Addressing.
-As we did in step 5 of Lab 3, we need to come up with a sensible and scalable addressing plan for each AS in this network.
-Each AS gets their own address block, again a /20 (typical minimum allocation for a starter ISP).
+As we did in step 5 of Module 1, we need to come up with a sensible and scalable addressing plan for each AS in this network.
+Each AS gets their own address block, a /32

+(typical minimum allocation for a starter ISP).
 This address block should be assigned to links and loopbacks on the routers making up each ASN.
 The allocations are as follows: